Xilinx/BNN-PYNQ/README.md

 # BNN-PYNQ PIP INSTALL Package

-This repo contains the pip install package for Binarized Neural Network (BNN) on PYNQ.
+This repo contains the pip install package for Quantized Neural Network (BNN) on PYNQ.
 Two different network topologies are here included, namely CNV and LFC as described in the <a href="https://arxiv.org/abs/1612.07119" target="_blank"> FINN Paper </a>.
 Now, there are multiple implementations available supporting different precision for weights and activation: